frenfran/KPI-Calculator/README.md

 # KPI Calculator
- KPI Calculator for the Apstar Die-Cutter
+ Program to compute KPI calculations for all machines located at the Retail plant